devkitsu/kitsupro-InventoryApp-API/README.md

 # kitsupro-InventoryApp-API
 PHP API files

-Upload to your webserver or local server (htdocs folder) Don't forget to edit koneksi.php file
+Upload to your webserver or local server (xampp etc)

+Don't forget to edit koneksi.php file